modjs/mod/doc/tasks/create.md

 ## <a href="#create" name="create">create</a>
-> Generate a project skeleton include project directory
+> Generate project skeleton and create project directory

 ### Usage